we like you

 “When you arrive in Zaire, everyone will recognise you and treat you well… everywhere you go.”

 We were confused.

 “You have been on TeleZaire so many times, so many concerts… everyone knows you…you are stars in Kinshasa.”

 This text was produced to accompany video We Like You: Swede Swede live in East London 1994

 Rejected for documenta 11 curated by Okwui Enwesor, Sarat Maharaj and Ute Meta Bauer, 2002

 Text first published in catalogue for the exhibition Contemporary Utopia Latvian Centre for Contemporary Art, Riga 2001, curated by Frank Wagner.
 Incl.
-Julie Ault/Martin Beck, Stan Doulas, Valie Export, Liam Gillick, Katherina Sieverding, Wolfgang Tillmans, et al. Exhibition and catalogue.
+Julie Ault/Martin Beck, Stan Douglas, Valie Export, Liam Gillick, Katherina Sieverding, Wolfgang Tillmans, et al.

 Text included as part of installation East International open exhibition, Norwich Gallery 2000, selected by Kieth Piper and Sebastian Lopez.
 Exhibition and catalogue.

 Also included as part of installation Party Time, Art in Ruins, Galerie Camera Austria, Graz.
 2000

 See also: We Like You / We Live Here Project by Art in Ruins.
 Camera Austria No 71 Graz.
 2000